ronnyreinhold/whatsapp-bot2/README.md

 **!echo** Answer with the same message
 **!desc** Send group description

-To add more commandas, edit bot.js file.
+To add more commands, edit bot.js file.

 ### TO-DO
 - [ ] Implement more bot commands